NegasiAbe/alx-system_engineering-devops/0x19-postmortem/README.md

 Root Cause: The error report shows that the issue was caused by a memory leak in the web application's code, which was causing the server to run out of memory and crash.

 # Timeline
-7:00 AM: Issue detected - A customer complained about not being able to access the website 7:03 AM: Investigation started - The operations team was alerted and started to investigate the issue 7:10 AM: Misleading investigation - The team initially assumed the issue was with the website's server and started debugging that, but it was not the root cause
+7:00 AM: Issue detected - A customer complained about not being able to access the website.
+7:03 AM: Investigation started - The operations team was alerted and started to investigate the issue.
+7:10 AM: Misleading investigation - The team initially assumed the issue was with the website's server and started debugging that, but it was not the root cause.
 7:12 AM: Up reporting - The team reported the issue to the web Admensitrator  after realizing it was memory issue.
 7:15 AM: Resolution - the issue by increasing the server's memory allocation and optimizing the code to reduce memory usage.
 Root cause and resolution